Stillwater’s Rob Walker: The Technician

 Fifty years later, the story found its second act.

-The story stayed with him because it revealed what people are capable of in terrible times: hiding strangers, hauling food across enemy territory, carrying gratitude across half a century.
+The story stayed with him because it revealed what people are capable of in terrible times.
+Hiding strangers, hauling food across enemy territory, carrying gratitude across half a century.
 The Poelman family never forgot the Americans who returned.
 John Walker never forgot the village that saved him.

-John had told Rob about the Air Force band as a career option back in high school, and like most young people given good advice by a father, he didn't listen immediately.
+John Sr. had told Rob about the Air Force band as a career option back in high school, and like most young people given good advice by a father, he didn't listen immediately.
 He would get there eventually, though, and when he did, he understood where the seed had come from.

 "I'm astounded at what he did at such a young age," Rob says of his dad.
 "He makes me proud."